Albert Hensel

 Albert Hensel (March 20, 1895 – June 5, 1942) was a German Communist executed under the Nazis.
-He was a member of the Communist Party of Germany and along with numerous other resistance fighters was executed by the Nazis.
+He was a member of the Communist Party of Germany and was among the numerous other resistance fighters executed by the Nazis.
 Hensel was born in Dresden where he and fellow communist members began their work against the Nazi regime.

 The Resistance

 The Dresden activists represented a small minority of the KPD included, Wilhelm Firl (journalist), Herbert Bochow (writer), Otto Gale (cobbler), Franz Hoffman, Kurt Schlosser, and Herbert Blcohwitz (carpenters), Arno Lade (team conductor), Franz Latzel (metal worker), Hans Rothbarth (textile worker), and Hans Daukner (Jewish Gardner).